Do you offer online courses?

 Can I “audit” a CCU academic course?

-Yes, once you have been accepted as a CCU student, you may audit any CCU course offered at a cost of $50 per course.
+Yes, once you have been accepted as a CCU student, you may audit any CCU course offered at a cost of $175 per course (maximum of 3).
 As an audit student, you will not be issued any college credit for auditing a course.
 Auditors are not required to turn in any assignments or take tests.
 Audit students are welcome to participate in the course online discussion forums.

 Does CCU offer credit for life experience?